Task-Specific Design Optimization and Fabrication for Inflated-Beam Soft Robots with Growable Discrete Joints: Design Optimization

 \section{Design Optimization}

-Given the base location of the vine robot and a set of target locations and orientations for the end-effector, we wish to obtain an optimal design of the vine robot that allows reaching all the targets while satisfying all hardware constraints.
-The parameters of design include the total number of the potential joints and their locations along the vine robot, which also determine the length of each link of the robot (Fig.~\ref{fig:design}).
+Given the base location of the vine robot, a set of target locations and orientations for the end-effector, and a set of known obstacles, we wish to obtain an optimal design of the vine robot that reaches all the targets, avoids all fixed obstacles, covers the largest target space, and satisfies all hardware constraints.
+The parameters of design include the total number of the potential joints and their locations along the vine robot, which also determine the length of each link of the robot.
 These design choices need to be determined before the robot is manufactured and assembled.

 Unlike rigid robot arms for which the design space can be simply represented by the length of each link, the vine robot's design space needs to consider a set of unique characteristics owing to its ability to grow and retract: (1) Different targets might require different numbers of links to reach.
 (2) Any interior link has a fixed length across different targets while the length of the terminal link can vary for different targets, though not exceeding its maximum length (which is equal to the one it possesses as an interior link).
 (3) A link can be interior or terminal for different targets.
 (4) The number of links required for a given set of targets is unknown.